baetyl/baetyl/doc/us-en/tutorials/Message-transfer-among-devices-with-hub-module.md

 ![The configuration of MQTTBOX about message transfer test among devices](../../images/tutorials/trans/mqttbox-tcp-trans-sub-config.png)

-As shown above, it can be found that after establishing a connection with OpenEdge depend on the Local Hub Service by TCP connection mode, the MQTTBOX successfully subscribes the topic `t` and `t/topic`, and then clicks the `Publish` button to publish message(`This message is From openedge.`) to the topic `t`, you will find this message is received by MQTTBOX with the subscribed topics `t` and `t/topic`.
+As shown above, it can be found that after establishing a connection with OpenEdge depend on the Local Hub Service by TCP connection method, the MQTTBOX successfully subscribes the topic `t` and `t/topic`, and then clicks the `Publish` button to publish message(`This message is From openedge.`) to the topic `t`, you will find this message is received by MQTTBOX with the subscribed topics `t` and `t/topic`.
 More detailed contents are as below.

 ![MQTTBOX received message successfully](../../images/tutorials/trans/mqttbox-tcp-trans-message-success.png)